 A fascinating land with a hard-fought history in a complex corner of Europe, Croatia is emerging as one of Europe's top destinations.
 Sampling the very best of Croatia, we start by exploring the fabled Dalmatian Coast from dramatic Dubrovnik to crusty Adriatic island ports.
 Heading inland, we hike through Plitvice Lakes National Park and enjoy the thriving capital city Zagreb.
 Our Croatian finale: the Istrian Peninsula and its enchanting port town of Rovinj.

-Hi, I'm Rick Steves, back with more of the Best of Europe.
-This time we're navigating the Adriatic coast and lots more.
+Hi, I'm Rick Steves, back with more of the best of Europe.
+This time we're navigating the Adriatic and a lot more.
 It's Croatia.
 Thanks for joining us.

 Croatia is a fascinating land with a hard-fought history in a complex corner of Europe.
-And as travelers rediscover its charms, it's emerging as one of Europe's top destinations.
+And as travelers are rediscovering its charms, it's emerging as one of Europe's top destinations.

 Spectacularly set Dubrovnik is both historic and a hit with tourists.
 It's understandably Croatia's top draw.